ghb24/boothgroup/join.md

 ## PhD positions

-While there are no PhD vacancies on specific funding, there are always a number of departmental awards which can be made.
+While there are no PhD vacancies on specific funding, there are always a number of departmental awards which can be applied for.
 See the [departmental pages](http://www.kcl.ac.uk/nms/depts/physics/Prospective%20Students/PhdResearchDegrees/index.aspx) for more details on the application procedure.

 Another route for funded PhD studentships in the group (or more generally at King's) is via our Centre for Doctoral Training on [*Cross-disciplinary approaches to non-equilibrium systems*](http://www.kcl.ac.uk/innovation/groups/noneqsys/index.aspx) (CANES).